stanislawhorna1/Engineer_Automation/readme.md

 # Change log

-06.12.2022 - Get-NxqlExport - Handling queries, which returns blank output from some engines, loading bar added 30.11.2022 - Remove-Duplicates performance improvement
+06.12.2022 - Get-NxqlExport - Handling queries, which returns blank output from some engines 30.11.2022 - Remove-Duplicates performance improvement